jappit/rate-my-asha-app/README.md

 Rate My Asha App
 ================

-Rate my Asha app is the porting of the original Rate My App component for Windows Phone to the Asha platform: https://github.com/nokia-developer/rate-my-app
+Rate My Asha app is the porting of the original Rate My App component for Windows Phone to the Asha platform: https://github.com/nokia-developer/rate-my-app

-Rate MY Asha App is a component for Java apps asking the user to review the app or send a feedback to the developer.
+Rate My Asha App is a component for Java apps asking the user to review the app or send a feedback to the developer.

 The component is compatible with the Nokia Asha software platform from version 1.0 onwards.